wealdtech/ethereal/README.md

 $ solc --optimize --combined-json=bin,abi SampleContract.sol >SampleContract.json
 ```

-The binary to deploy can be supplied in two different ways.
-The simplest is to compile the contract using the `--combined-json=abi,json` option of `solc` to provide a JSON file containing both the binary data and the contract's ABI and deploy using that.
-For example:
+Note that best results the names of the files should be the same as the name of the contract (ignoring the suffix), as per the example above.

 #### `call`

-`ethereal contract call` calls a view or pure contract function.
+`ethereal contract call` calls a contract function locally on the connected node.
 For example:

 ```sh
 $ ethereal contract call --contract=0x3c24F71e826D3762f5145f6a27d41545A7dfc8cF --json=SampleContract.json --call='getValue()' --from=0x7E5F4552091A69125d5DfCb7b8C2659029395Bdf